BahlaiLab/Policies/Code_of_conduct.md

 * All communication - online and in person - should be appropriate for a professional audience including people of many different backgrounds.
 Sexual or discriminatory language and imagery is not appropriate at any time.

 * Be kind to others.
-Criticism is essential in science, but it must be constructive if we're all going to move forward.
+Criticism is essential in science, but it must be constructive if we're going to move it forward in a supportive, inclusive way.

 * Behave professionally.
 Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate, but even more generally, treat others with respect.
-Give collegues your attention and courtesy.
+Give colleagues your attention and courtesy.

 * Please make an effort to make an inclusive environment for everyone.
 Give everyone a chance to talk and an opportunity to contribute.
-Don't dominate or try to compete with your collegues.
+Don't dominate, talk over, or try to compete with your colleagues.
 Lift up and make space.

 * Watch out for [microaggressions](https://en.wikipedia.org/wiki/Microaggression). ***Be aware that your actions can be hurtful to others or contribute to a negative environment even if you had no intent of harm.*** Listen.
 Offer a genuine apology.
 Commit to learning and doing better.